-'acquisition land' means land:
+acquisition land means land:

-- (a) proposed to be taken or acquired under the State Development and Public Works Organisation Act 1971 or Acquisition of Land Act 1967 - (b) in relation to which a notice of intention to resume under the Acquisition of Land Act 1967 has been served, and the proposed taking or acquisition has not been discontinued - (c) that has not been taken or acquired.
+- (a) that has been taken or acquired under the SDPWOA or the Acquisition of Land Act 1967 - (b) the subject of a notice of intention to resume under the SDPWOA or the Acquisition of Land Act 1967, and the proposed resumption, taking or acquisition has not been discontinued.

-'alternative lawful use' for land, means a lawful as of right use for which the owner of the land can use the land.
+alternative lawful use for land, means a lawful as of right use for which the owner of the land can use the land.

-'ancillary' means the use of premises associated with but incidental and subordinate to the predominant use.
+ancillary means the use of premises associated with but incidental and subordinate to the predominant use.

-'applicant' means a person who makes an application under section 8.1 of this development scheme and includes a person who, under an agreement or other arrangement with the person who lodged the application, becomes the applicant.
+applicant means a person who makes an application under section 8.2 of this development scheme and includes a person who, under an agreement or other arrangement with the person who lodged the application, becomes the applicant.

-'application' means an application for material change of use under section 8.1(1) of this development scheme.
+application means an application for material change of use under section 8.2(1) of this development scheme.

-'approved use', for land, means a use of land approved under section 84(4) of the State Development and Public Works Organisation Act 1971.
+approved use, for land, means a use of land approved under section 84(4) of the SDPWOA.

-'authorised use' for land, means a use of land authorised under a development approval, or an instrument taken to be a development approval under the Integrated Planning Act 1997 (IPA).
+authorised use for land, means a use of land authorised under a development approval, or an instrument taken to be a development approval under the SPA.